ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 > [!TIP]
 > If you are interested in lineage and connecting through Azure Data Studio, [proceed to this additional exercise](./../extra/extra.md#lineage).

 The goal of this task is to establish a connection to a Fabric SQL Endpoint using SQL Server Management Studio (SSMS), enabling you to query and manage your data directly from SSMS.
+[Download the latest generally available (GA) version of SQL Server Management Studio (SSMS) 20.0 (485 MB)](https://aka.ms/ssmsfullsetup)

 1. **Open SQL Server Management Studio**:
    - Launch SSMS on your computer.
 The `Connect to Server` window should automatically appear upon opening the application.
 If you're already in SSMS but not connected, navigate to Object Explorer, click `Connect`, and then select `Database Engine`.